 Beta Gamma Sigma

 Beta Gamma Sigma is a national honor society for graduates and undergraduates enrolled in business colleges accredited by the Association to Advance Collegiate Schools of Business.
-Juniors and seniors must be in the top 10 percent of the class; a graduate student in the top 20 percent.
+Seniors, juniors and second-semester sophomores must be in the top 10 percent of the class; a graduate student in the top 20 percent.
 More information can be found at the Beta Gamma Sigma national website.

 Omicron Delta Epsilon